Comparative Social Policy and Welfare (Graduate)

-Cosopo is international and multidisciplinary program; this ensures that you will study in three countries and will get knowledge about social policy in the countries representing different welfare models.
-Studying provides you with the opportunity to engage with a particular area of social policy and welfare in more depth.
+Cosopo is international and multidisciplinary programme; this ensures that you will study in three countries and will gain knowledge about social policy in the countries representing different welfare models.
+These studies provide you with the opportunity to look at a particular area of social policy and welfare in more depth.
 It will also provide you with research skills in preparation for employment or further postgraduate study.

-Program offers excellent opportunity for intercultural communication: two-week intensive programs bring together the students from all three universities to participate in lectures, seminars and excursions/field visits.
-Afterwards the courses continue on-line, that allows combining studies and work.
+Programme offers excellent opportunity for intercultural communication: two-week intensive programmes bring together the students from all three universities to participate in lectures, seminars and excursions/field visits.
+Afterwards the courses continue online and that allows combining studies and work.

 Graduates get Joint Diploma, signed by rectors of three European universities.
 Joint diploma is a proof of a high quality degree that is only possible using the resources of more than one university.